Prostitution in the United Kingdom: 20th century

+The Association for Moral and Social Hygiene was formed in 1915 to advocate for gender equality and aimed to abolish the state regulation of prostitution and instead punish third parties who benefited from sex work, such as brothel keepers or pimps.

 In the second half of the 20th century several attempts were made to reduce prostitution.
 The Sexual Offences Act 1956 included sections making brothel-keeping an offence.
 New restrictions to reduce street prostitution were added with the Street Offences Act 1959, which stated: "It shall be an offence for a common prostitute to loiter or solicit in a street or public place for the purpose of prostitution."
 As a result, many prostitutes left the street for fear of imprisonment.
 As Donald Thomas put it in Villains' Paradise:

 The Street Offences Act of 1959 sought to prevent the public nuisance of having prostitutes on the pavements and thereby turned most of them into 'call-girls'.
 The mass availability of the telephone as much as moral determination by the authorities made the change possible.
 Fines of £60 for pavement soliciting and possible imprisonment under the new law accelerated it.

 The penalty for living off immoral earnings was also increased, to a maximum of seven years' imprisonment.

 The publication of directories of prostitutes (also known as contact magazines) was legally challenged in 1962 when Frederick Charles Shaw published the Ladies Directory, a guide to London prostitutes.
 He was convicted of "conspiracy to corrupt public morals" and appealed on the grounds that no such offence existed.
 The House of Lords dismissed the appeal, in effect creating a new common law offence.

 In a later piece of legislation, some of the activities carried out by prostitutes' clients were criminalised.
 The Sexual Offences Act 1985 created the two new offences of kerb crawling and persistently soliciting women for the purposes of prostitution.